 “I cannot think!
 I cannot think!”
 Thus everything which affirms life, its meaning and its joys, died under the indifferent gaze of the miraculously resurrected.
-And people started saying that it would be dangerous to let him see the emperor, that it would be better to kill him and, having buried him in secret, say that he fled no one knows where.
+And people started saying that it would be dangerous to let him see the emperor, that it would be better to kill him, and, having buried him in secret, say that he fled no one knows where.
 Swords were already being sharpened and selfless young men, dedicated to the common good, were preparing themselves for the assassination, when Augustus ordered that Lazarus was to come see him next morning, thus upsetting their cruel plans.

 If they could not eliminate Lazarus then they wanted to at least soften a little that heavy impression produced by his face.
 And with this aim they gathered skilled painters, barbers, and artists, and they spent the whole night laboring over Lazarus’ head.
 They trimmed his beard, curled it and gave it an attractive appearance.
 The deathly blue hue of his hands and face was unpleasant, and so they removed it with paint: whitened his hands and rosied his cheeks.
 The wrinkles of misery that plowed across his old face were repulsive, so they were covered up, painted over, completely smoothed out, and with a fine brush over the clean background they traced out the wrinkles of good-natured laughter and pleasant, amicable mirth.

 Indifferently Lazarus submitted to all that they did to him and soon he turned into a naturally fat, handsome old man, a calm and good-natured grandfather of numerous grandchildren.
-The smile, with which he told funny tales, has not yet left his lips, the quiet softness of an old man still lingered in the corner of his eyes—thus he appeared.
+The smile, with which he told funny tales, had not yet left his lips, the quiet softness of an old man still lingered in the corner of his eyes—thus he appeared.
 But they did not dare remove his wedding garments, and they could not change his eyes—dark and terrible panes of glass through which the ungraspable Beyond gazed upon men.

 Lazarus was not touched by the grandeur of the imperial palace.
 It was as if he did not see the difference between his dilapidated house, to which the desert has made her approach, and the strong, beautiful palace built of stone—with such an indifference did he look, and did not look, as he walked past.
 And under his gaze the hard marble under his feet became like the desert’s quicksand, and the multitude of well dressed haughty men became like the emptiness of air.
 They did not look at his face when he walked past, wary of being subjected to the terrible influence of his eyes; but when, from the sounds of heavy steps, they concluded that he had passed—they lifted their heads and with an apprehensive curiosity inspected the figure of the fat, tall, slightly stooping old man, slowly making his way into the very heart of the imperial palace.
-The people would not be any more frightened if death itself was passing by, for until this time only the dead knew death, and the living knew only life—and there was no bridge between them.
+The people could not become any more frightened if death itself went passing by, for until this time only the dead knew death, and the living knew only life—and there was no bridge between them.
 But this abnormal man knew death, and this cursed knowledge was mysterious and frightening.
 “He will kill our great, divine Augustus,” thought the people with fear and sent powerless curses after Lazarus, who was walking slowly and indifferently further and further, deeper and deeper.

 “Don’t lift your gaze at me, Lazarus,” he ordered the new arrival.
 “I have heard that your head is like the head of Medusa, turning to stone everyone upon whom falls your gaze.
 And I wish to inspect you and speak with you before I turn to stone,” he added with a royal humor, not devoid of fear.